MaikMichel/dbFlow/docs/deployment.md

 # Deployment

-As already described in the [concept](concept) dbFlow knows two types of releases.
+As already described in the [concept] dbFlow knows two types of releases.
 One is the initial release, which imports the complete product against empty schemas or clears them first, and the other is the patch release, which determines the delta of two commit levels and applies it on top to an existing installation.

+   [concept]: ../concept/#2-phase-deployment

 ![](images/depot_and_flow.png)

-A release is created in two steps.
+A deployment can be divided into two steps.
+In the first step, the artifact is built.
+This is done by the script `.dbFlow/build.sh`.
+In the second step the artifact is applied to the target environment.
+This is done by calling the script `.dbFlow/apply.sh.`

 - Step 1: **build** - This is where the artifact is created.
 - Step 2: **apply** - This is where the artifact is deployed to the respective target environment.